cobeylab/v_gene_selection/README.md

 4. Running simulations
 5. Analyzing simulation results

 Because parts of steps 1 and 2 are computationally expensive and assume access to a computing cluster, we provide the output of those steps data in this Dryad repository so users can choose to skip them and start from subsequent steps.
-Similarly, we provide the output of simulations so users can replicate step 5 without having to run the computationally intensive step 4.
+Similarly, we provide the output of simulations so users can replicate step 5 without having to run the computationally intensive step 4 (MUST ALSO PROVIDE GERMLINE ALLELE IGBLAST TSV WITH FR/CDR3 partitions).

 ## 1. Pre-processing and annotation of sequence data ##